ameliapower/jeopardy-es6/README.md

 checks answers against questions and alerts correct/incorrect

 To do:
-choose random cat id
+choose random cat id==
 id must be max 4 numbers
 add UI for answers
-only allow 2 tries
+only allow 2 tries==
-if correct, value is added to score have user move through questions sequentially next question is enabled bonus points if answer begins with 'what is...'
+if correct, value is added to score== add score to next group of answers have user move through questions sequentially next question is enabled bonus points if answer begins with 'what is...'
+Add more tests (using mocha & chai) show the answer when failed.

 ### Installation